 The formula above represents the spatial resolution in object space.
 At the detector, the resolution is the smallest resolvable distance multiplied by the magnification of the microscope optical system.
 It is this value that must be matched with the CCD.

 The most obvious approach to matching resolution might seem to be simply setting this diffraction-limited resolution to the size of a single pixel.
 In practice, what is really required of the imaging system is that it be able to distinguish adjacent features.
-If optical resolution is set equal to single-pixel size, then it is possible that two adjacent features of like intensity could each be imaged onto adjacent pixels on the CCD.
+If optical resolution is set equal to single-pixel size, then it is possible that two adjacent features of like intensity could each be imaged onto adjacent pixels on the camera.
 In this case, there would be no way of discerning them as two separate features.

 Separating adjacent features requires the presence of at least one intervening pixel of disparate intensity value.
-For this reason, the best spatial resolution that can be achieved occurs by matching the diffraction-limited resolution of the optical system to two pixels on the CCD in each linear dimension.
+For this reason, the best spatial resolution that can be achieved occurs by matching the diffraction-limited resolution of the optical system to two pixels on the camera in each linear dimension.
 This is called the Nyquist limit.
 Expressing this mathematically we get:

 (0.61 x lambda / NA) x Magnification = 2.0 x (pixel size)